kmccormack136/IPC_whitepaper/katrinaWhitepaper.md

 .z.pc:{del[;x]each t}
 ```

-The function `.u.del` accepts two input parameters: x, the handle to the now closed subscriber and .u.t, a global list of all tables defined in the tickerplant.
+The function `.u.del` accepts two input parameters: x, the handle to the now closed subscriber and `.u.t`, a global list of all tables defined in the tickerplant.
 This function will remove the handle from the subscription list for each of these tables.
 In this example, if the single rdb subscribing to the process is killed, `.u.w` will be empty.

 ```q
 q).u.w